treezy254/optimal-human/README.md

 - **Date Selection**: Easily navigate through different dates to plan your tasks.
 - **Top Tasks**: Prioritize your three most important tasks for the day.
 - **Secondary Tasks**: List additional tasks that you aim to complete.
-- **Task Brain Dump**: Capture all tasks you want to complete, ensuring nothing is forgotten.
+- **Task Brain Dump**: Capture all tasks you want to complete, ensuring nothing is for gotten.
 - **Timebox Schedule**: Allocate specific time slots for tasks to maintain a structured day.

 ## Getting Started